defencedigital/moduk-service-manual/src/secure-by-design/security-from-the-start.md

 ## What you need to do

-To be Secure by Design, you and your team need to do certain activities.
+To be Secure by Design, your team needs to do certain activities.
 These are grouped into 7 areas:

 **1. Set your context**